 - There are now affordable options easily accessed outside the U.S.

 Despite growing insurance coverage for medical conditions and prescriptions, dental coverage lags far behind.
 Outside of company dental treatment plans, most dental insurance has high deductibles and modest coverage—if a procedure is covered at all.

 Over $115 billion is spent on dental care annually, and about 45% of that is out-of-pocket expenses.
 That means Americans are spending over $50 billion a year on dental services.

 In addition, dental insurance plans often have a restricted wait period of up to a year before coverage is in effect.
-If someone considers dental insurance because a dental problem has arisen, it is a long time before any benefit can be used.
+Therefore, if someone considers dental insurance because a dental problem has arisen, it can be a while before benefits are available.

 Rising Costs for Dental Care

-The cost of dental care continues to increase faster than the rate of inflation and faster than wage increases.
-The combination of flat wage growth and the aging of the U.S. population has complicated the dental care picture, and has left millions of people delaying the dental services they need.
+The cost of dental care continues to increase faster than the inflation rate and faster than wage increases.
+The combination of flat wage growth and the aging of the U.S. population has complicated the dental care picture and has left millions of people delaying the dental services they need.

 In fact, people with inflammation of the gums are 40% more likely to have a chronic health condition.
 In the extreme, people who lose their teeth live ten years less on average than those that don’t, according to Charles Mayo, MD.